sebivenlo/ESDE_G1_Ansible/index.md

 ```

 #### Solve assignments
 Every single time you are working on an assignment in a file called "main.yml", which are located in the /roles/ directory.
 Start off by looking at the main file called "playbook.yml", this is your starting point.
 From here you will be directed to the assignments.
 Each assignment has a goal, task and a link to the documentation.
 (The answers are not hard to find in the documentation!)

+How we would advice you to work is to first start off with looking at the playbook.yml file in your favourite text editor (Visual Studio Code or for instance Notepad ++).
+Afterwards, you can choose the assignment to start with by going to the mentioned file.
+Once you made the assignments you can test it by running the command in the next section

 #### Execute ansible-playbook command
 Every single time you are ready to test your assigment you run the command: